This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Gradually add in milk and whisk to incorporate.
+• Gradually pour in the milk while whisking to incorporate.

 Notes